JessicaBarclay/type-fast-type-furious/README.md

 # Type Fast Type Furious

 Welcome to Type-Fast-Type-Furious.
-This is a single page application built using JavaScript that puts your typing speed to the test.
+This is a single page application built using Vanilla JavaScript that puts your typing speed to the test.

 ### How to play
-click here to play [Type-Fast-Type-Furious](https://adc17.github.io/type-fast-type-furious/)
+Vistit here and start typing!
+[Type-Fast-Type-Furious](https://jessicabarclay.github.io/type-fast-type-furious/)

 ### Technologies